LivePersonInc/developer-center/pages/Documents/Security&Authentication/ConsumerAuthentication/configuration.md

 {:start="3"}
-3. Click on 'Click to configure'
+3. Click on ״Click to configure״

 ![Click to configure the Consumer Identity Provider](img/mgmt_consumer_idp_configure.png)